groonga/groonga/doc/source/reference/functions/highlight_full.rst

 ``column``
 ^^^^^^^^^^

-It specifies a column of the table.
+Specifies a column of the table.

 ``normalizer_name``
 ^^^^^^^^^^^^^^^^^^^

-It specifies a normalizer name.
+Specifies a normalizer name.

 ``use_html_escape``
 ^^^^^^^^^^^^^^^^^^^

-It specifies use or not use HTML escape.
+Specifies use or not use HTML escape.
 If it is ``true`` , use HTML escape.
 If it is ``false`` , not use HTML escape.

 ``keywordN``
 ^^^^^^^^^^^^

-It specifies a keyword for tagging.
+Specifies a keyword for tagging.
 You can specify multiple keywords for each three arguments.

 ``open_tagN``
 ^^^^^^^^^^^^^

-It specifies a open tag.
+Specifies a open tag.
 You can specify multiple open tags for each three arguments.

 ``close_tagN``
 ^^^^^^^^^^^^^^

-It specifies a close tag.
+Specifies a close tag.
 You can specify multiple close tags for each three arguments.

 Return value